 by andres laszlo Jr.

 This book suggest that we should turn away from drug illegalization; that we should do so not because drugs are good, but because what follows as a result of illegalization and the accompanying Supply Oriented Drug Policies (SODPs), is much worse than what follows from a liberal approach.
 Although this book is on a depressing topic, the text has been designed to be entertaining: you will be surprised.
-Buy the book.
+Buy the paper book or e-Book here.

 Andres Laszlo Jr.